 The 2022 Unisa Registration Semester 2 window is open for all new and returning students looking to start new or continue their studies at Unisa.
 The time to register is now, especially for those who successfully applied to study at the university.

-Only the following can currently register to study at Unisa:
+Only the following students can currently register to study at Unisa for the second semester:

 - Those who applied who received an offer of placement from Unisa and have accepted the offer online; and

 - Current students who have to register for their next batch of modules for their qualification